Incompetency and Guardianship

 Q. How does the Court determine if someone is incompetent?

-A. The Court looks at many factors to determine if a person is incompetent.
+A. The Clerk of Court looks at many factors to determine if a person is incompetent.
 The Court focuses on whether a person can perform routine daily activities such as preparing meals, taking medication as prescribed, maintaining proper hygiene, and performing household chores.
 The Court also considers the person’s ability to make rational financial decisions by reviewing their ability to manage their investments, manage their bank accounts, and pay their bills.
 Lastly, the Court considers whether the person can take the steps necessary to protect themselves from harm and exploitation.

 The Court will follow THESE laws when determining incapacity.

 A. A “guardian” is appointed by the Clerk of Superior Court to make decisions for a person who is determined incompetent (the “ward”).
 We represent individuals involved in guardianship appointments in Brunswick County, New Hanover County, and Pender County.
 There are three types of guardians in North Carolina: 1) Guardian of the Person 2) Guardian of the Estate, and 3) General Guardian.

 Guardian of the Person is a guardian that decides issues about personal care, like housing and medication.
 The guardian cannot decide how to handle the ward’s finances.

 Guardian of the Estate is a guardian who manages the persons assets, pays their bills, and makes the financial decisions.

 General Guardian has the power to decide issues relating to both finances and personal care.
 This is a combination of Guardian of the Person and Guardian of the Estate.